xaxys/bubbler/README.md

 import "sensor.bb";
 ```

-In this example, the `omit_empty` option is set to `true`, and this `.bb` file will not generate as `all.xxx` file.
+In this example, the `omit_empty` option is set to `true`, and this `.bb` file will not generate an `all.xxx` file.

-You can use this option to generate multiple `.bb` files at once, without writing a external script to do multiple `bubbler` calls.
+You can use this option to generate multiple `.bb` files at once, without writing an external script to do multiple `bubbler` calls.

 ##### `go_package`